Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 The presence or absence of such defect-free vortex ``holes'' is important to defect braiding because $+1/2$ defects tend to distribute themselves evenly among the available $\mathcal Q=0$ loops (presumably due, at least in part, to elastic repulsion between like-sign defects) so a hole will be available for a defect to transfer to only if the vortices outnumber the defects.
 Otherwise, a defect can only transfer to another $\mathcal Q=0$ loop by a coordinated swap with another defect.
 Sequences of these pairwise swaps are required for periodic braiding and maximal topological entropy production, which thus occurs only for $q=3/2$ and $4/2$.

-Understanding of this complex interplay of flow-field and director topologies is facilitated by a schematic representation of defect paths consistent with the time-averaged vorticity.
-This representation, shown in Fig.~\ref{fig:6}c, takes the form of a directed graph whose edges imply a ``flow" consistent with the corresponding gyres of Fig.~\ref{fig:6}b.
-One node is placed for each pair of adjacent, counter-rotating gyres.
+Understanding of this complex interplay of flow-field and director topologies is facilitated by interpreting the schematic directed graph of Fig.~\ref{fig:6}c as applying not onlyl to the flow field but also to the defects.
 A defect encountering a node can exit it along either of two outward-directed edges, one of which keeps the defect on the same gyre, while the other represents a transfer to the neighboring gyre.
 For $q=3/2$ or $4/2$, such a transfer necessarily causes a temporary ``overcrowding'' of one gyre by two defects, leading to the transfer of the gyre's original defect to another gyre.
 For $q=3/2$, there is only one other gyre available, while for $q=4/2$, transfer to the single empty gyre is favored, ensuring a pairwise swap of the two transferring defects.
+For $q=5/2$ (and higher) each defect has multiple empty gyres into which it can jump, so motion through the graph is under-constrained.